melezhik/sparky/README.md

 ```

 To allow job to be executed by scheduler one need to create `sparky.yaml` - yaml based
-job defintion, minimal form would be:
+job definition, minimal form would be:

 ```bash
 $ nano ~/.sparky/projects/hello-world/sparky.yaml